arec1b0/arec1b0/README.md

 - **Master of Science in Applied Mathematics**
   *Lviv Polytechnic National University* (2020-2022)
-  Thesis: "Mathematical Modeling and Computational Techniques in Quantum Cryptography."
+  Thesis: "Mathematical Modeling and Computational Techniques in Modern Cryptography."

 - **Master of Science in Information Systems and Technologies**
   *Odessa National Polytechnic University* (2019)
-  Thesis: "Development and Implementation of Secure Information Systems in Post-Quantum Cryptography."
+  Thesis: "Development and Implementation of Secure Information Systems in Modern Cryptography."

 - **Bachelor of Science in Computer Engineering**
   *Odessa National Polytechnic University* (2016-2019)